|2||Passage West, Munster|

 |7||Lord Edward Street, Dublin 2|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Dublin air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Dublin air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Tuesday, Sep 27|

 |Thursday, Sep 29|